SuperOfficeDocs/superoffice-docs/docs/en/marketing/flows/create.md

 ---
 uid: help-en-flow-create
 title: Create a new flow
-description: Create a new flow
+description: How to create new flow and define flow setting in SuperOffice Marketing
-keywords: flow
+keywords: flow, marketing automation
-author: Bergfrid Dias
+author: Bergfrid Dias, Trude Lien Smedbråten so.date: 04.08.2024 so.version: 10.3.5
-so.date: 04.04.2024
-so.version: 10
 so.topic: howto
 language: en
 so.audience: person